List of Doom ports: Chocolate Doom

 Chocolate Doom is popular among players who prefer a strictly traditional Doom experience, but also as a test engine for level designers, as Chocolate Doom crashes where Vanilla would crash and presents bugs in the same way as would Vanilla, allowing mapmakers and modders to test their designs for strict backward compatibility; for both gameplay and testing purposes Chocolate Doom obviates the need to run Vanilla Doom under DOS, or a DOS emulator.
 By default, it simulates the behavior of DOOM.EXE and DOOM2.EXE version 1.9 running under Windows 98 (DOS version 7.1), although it will simulate the executables from The Ultimate Doom or Final Doom, as well as versions as early as version 1.666 (the engine version number at which Doom II was released) if it detects their respective IWADs, and can also be made to simulate the behaviour of the executables under both DOS 6.22 and DOSBox, for cases where execution on those platforms yields different bug behaviour.

+Chocolate Doom was used as the baseline for a modified version of Doom that ran in orbit in 2024 on OPS-SAT, a cube satellite operated by the European Space Agency (ESA).
+While it was obviously not feasible to play Doom directly, demo files of user input were played back on the CubeSat's hardware.
+In addition, a port called doomgeneric was used to modify the game subtly to include images taken by the OPS-SAT camera as background, and screenshots were taken of the demo playback with these new backgrounds.